vogdan/munin-iostats-per-vdev-plugin-generator/README.md

 munin-iostats-per-vdev-plugin-generator
 =======================================

-Shell script to generate munin plugins that show by ZFS zpool vdevs the disk activity in terms of latency, throughput, %b, %w, etc. Basically, the output from iostat -xn 1 1 and zpool iostat -v but arranged in groupings of vdevs.
+Shell script to generate Munin plugins that show by ZFS zpool vdevs the disk activity in terms of latency, throughput, %b, %w, etc. Basically, the output from iostat -xn 1 1 and zpool iostat -v but arranged in groupings of vdevs.